abadid/cmsc424-spring2018/project2/README.md

 ### Submission Instructions

-We have provided a answers.txt file -- fill in your answers to the first 3 questions into that txt file.
+We have provided a `answers.txt` file -- fill in your answers to the first 3 questions into that txt file.
+Submit the answer for question 4 in `trigger.sql` file.